School of Engineering and Computer Science

 Laboratory Support

-All students taking classes from ECS have access to general computing resources on campus as well as labs and resources available only to ECS students.
-The school provides computers in laboratory spaces with a full suite of software specific to the Engineering & Computer Science disciplines.
-Students have access to the labs 24 hours a day, 7 days a week during the semester by using their Baylor ID Card, and some labs are reserved for upper-level students and project work.
+All students taking an ECS class have access to general campus computing as well as additional discipline specific labs available only to ECS students.
+These labs include a full suite of software specific to the needs of our courses.
+Access to the labs is available 24 hours a day, 7 days a week by using your Baylor ID Card, with some spaces specifically reserved project work.
 Wireless internet is available throughout ECS facilities and easy to access power is provided in many of our common areas.
-Support for ECS computing and technology resources is provided by dedicated full time support staff and a group of student workers.

-The Computer Science department maintains computer labs, studio spaces and a collection of Linux servers which are available to students based on the classes in which the student is enrolled.
-Most labs have similar software allowing students the ability to move around between labs based on class schedules and lab availability.
-Specific classes have designated meeting times in the lab to allow the faculty member to assist with projects and group work.
-Several studio spaces are dedicated each semester for use by the Senior Capstone class in which students have full control of the systems to allow them to design and develop their project as needed.
+The Computer Science department maintains computer labs, studio spaces and a collection of Linux servers which are available based on enrollment.
+The computer labs are all configured with the same base software install allowing students the ability to move around between labs based on class schedules and lab availability.
+Some classes have designated meeting times in the lab to allow the faculty member time to interact with students in the lab to assist with projects and group work.
+Several studio spaces are dedicated for use by the Senior Capstone class in which students have full control of the systems to allow them to design and develop their project without limitations.

 The Engineering departments have seven well equipped labs that support the learning outcomes as well as the hands-on portion of the curriculum.
 Several of the labs include dedicated hardware for data acquisition, analyzing signals and building components to help the students learn.
 The departments are also expanding their additive manufacturing capabilities, allowing the students to turn their ideas into reality.
 Machine shop facilities and a machinist are also available for project and research work.